FAQs for Permanent Candidates:

 What will you do with my CV?

 We assure you that any personal information, such as your CV, your salary and your referees, is held securely on our database.
-We will not pass your information to anyone without your permission and will not give any of your contact details to any third parties.
+We will not pass your information to anyone without your permission.

 FAQs for Interim Managers:

 Why do my clients or the interim provider insist that I have my own limited company?